luqiang21/CarND-Vehicle-Detection/writeup.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-Instead of recompute hog every time, I took the hog features of the entire image once, and then subsampling the array to extract features for each window.
+Instead of recomputing hog every time, I took the hog features of the entire image once, and then subsampling the array to extract features for each window.
+This is a way to increase the speed of the program as is introduced in the lectures.
 Also, scale the entire image, then I can keep the size of the feature window.
 This is another way to apply different window sizes to check cars.
+I didn't use the lecture's technique which is checking various sizes of windows, because it is difficult to determine how many sizes should be checked.
+And it takes long time for many sizes.